AdrianGin/OrangePi_BM/README.md

 # OrangePi_BM
-A simple LED Blinker for the Orange Pi Zero H2+/H3
+A simple LED Blinker for the Orange Pi Zero H2+/H3 using uboot and bare metal programming.

 Update: